 The GME office annual purchases an institutional membership for the Institute for Healthcare Improvement (IHI).
 IHI aims to improve health and health care around the world, and a central aim is to educate how physicians can systematically improve the environments in which they provide care.

 All enrolled residents have access to the full IHI Open School curriculum.
 Please contact our office for registration instructions.
-The table below details specific modules residents are to complete with the contact person for more information.

 Useful links to external resource for resources and idea formation: